 US Dollar vs Mexican Peso

-US Dollar vs Hungarian Forint
+US Dollar vs Hungarian Forints

-US Dollar vs Danish Krone
+US Dollar vs Danish Kroner

-US Dollar vs Czech Koruna
+US Dollar vs Czech Republic Korunas

-US Dollar vs Chinese Yuan Renminbi
+US Dollar vs Chinese Renminbi

-Swedish Krona vs Japanese Yen
+Swedish Kronor vs. Japanese Yen

 Norwegian Kroner vs Japanese Yen